Team-Schwessinger/Team_B_S/about.md

 ---

 ### About us
-We are a group of data scientists with interest in brains and, more general, biomedical research.
-Right at the moment, much of the research in the lab is about deep learning and its applications.
-However, we are now very much interested in causality and its links with machine learning.
+We are a group of plant research scientists with interest in rust and accuracy of minION sequencing.
+There is a big variety.

 ### Research
 Making sense of data is possibly the biggest problem in Neuroscience and beyond.
 We build algorithms to analyze data.
 We also use theory as well as computational and [neural modeling](https://en.wikipedia.org/wiki/Computational_neuroscience) to understand how information is processed in the nervous system, explaining data obtained in collaboration with [electrophysiologists](https://en.wikipedia.org/wiki/Electrophysiology) and in [psychophysical](https://en.wikipedia.org/wiki/Psychophysics) experiments.
 Lastly, we constrain and develop new technologies aimed at obtaining data about brains.